Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Problem Formulation and Proposed Algorithm

 \subsubsection{Optimization of Bandwidth Splitting Ratio $\alpha$}

-In (\ref{p1}a), it is obvious that we can transform the CRB minimization problem of (P1) into an FIM maximization problem.
-For the given $\mathbf{f}$ and $\mathbf{\Phi}$, the bandwidth splitting ratio optimization problem can be rewritten as
+For tractability, to facilitate the optimization of the bandwidth splitting ratio $\alpha$ with the given $\mathbf{f}$ and $\mathbf{\Phi}$, we transform the CRB minimization problem of (P1) into an FIM maximization problem:

-In (P3), $J(\alpha)$ is either concave or convex to the bandwidth splitting ratio $\alpha$.
-To address this difficulty, we introduce the following lemma.\\ \textit{\underline{Lemma} 1:} The FIM function in (\ref{FIM_eq}) is convex within the range of $0 \leq \alpha \leq 1$.\\ \textit{Proof}: See Appendix B.\\ Using Lemma 1, it can be easily shown that $J(\alpha)$ is convex with respect to $\alpha$ for $0 \leq \alpha \leq 1$.
-The maximum point of $J(\alpha)$ tends to occur near the boundaries of $\alpha=0$ or $\alpha=1$, while still subject to the constraints in (\ref{p1}c) and (\ref{p1}d).
-Therefore, we obtain the optimal value $\alpha^*$ via a one-dimensional search over the interval $[0, 1]$ using either a grid search or the bisection method \cite{gridsearch}.
-Specifically, we discretize $\alpha$ interval with a step size of $\nu$ within $[0,1]$, and select the set of $\alpha$ that satisfy constraints (\ref{p1}c) and (\ref{p1}d).
-Among them, the $\alpha$ that yields the minimum $\mathrm{CRB}$ is defined as $\alpha^*$.
-Hence, optimal value $\alpha^*$ of (P3) can be derived as
+In (P3), $J(\alpha)$ can be either concave or convex to the bandwidth splitting ratio $\alpha$.
+To address this difficulty, we introduce the following lemma.\\ \textit{\underline{Lemma} 1:} The FIM function in (\ref{FIM_eq}) is convex within the range of $0 \leq \alpha \leq 1$.\\ \textit{Proof}: See Appendix B.\\ By using Lemma 1 that $J(\alpha)$ is convex with respect to $\alpha$ for $0 \leq \alpha \leq 1$, the maximum value of $J(\alpha)$ can be achieved at the boundaries of $\alpha=0$ or $\alpha=1$ under the constraints in (\ref{p1}c) and (\ref{p1}d).
+Therefore, we obtain the optimal value $\alpha^*$ via a one-dimensional search over the interval $[0, 1]$, e.g., via either a grid search or the bisection method \cite{gridsearch}.
+Specifically, we discretize $\alpha$ interval with a step size of $\nu$ within $[0,1]$ and select the set of $\alpha$ that satisfy constraints (\ref{p1}c) and (\ref{p1}d).
+Among them, the optimal $\alpha$ to obtain the minimal $\mathrm{CRB}$ of problem (P3) is defined as

 where $\mathcal{A}=\{\alpha\,\vert\,(1-\alpha)B\log_2 (1+\gamma_\mathrm{s}(\mathbf{f},\boldsymbol{\Phi})) \geq R_\mathrm{s}^{th} \textrm{ and } (1-\alpha)B\log_2 (1+\gamma_{k}(\mathbf{f},\boldsymbol{\Phi})) \geq R_{k}^{th}$, for $k \in \mathcal{K}$.